codyhan/DualLSTMEncoder/README.md

 ##Quickstart
 We save the Ubuntu data in ./data folder.
 Data can be download from [here](https://drive.google.com/open?id=0B_bZck-ksdkpVEtVc1R6Y01HMWM).
 First we run the following code to preprocess data.
 ```
-python preprocessing.py --trainfile ./data/train.csv --validfile ./data/valid.csv --testfile ./data/test.csv --outputfile ubun
+python preprocess.py --trainfile ./data/train.csv --validfile ./data/valid.csv --testfile ./data/test.csv --outputfile ubun
 ```
 This step will generate three hdf5 files for train.csv, valid.csv, and test.csv respectively.
-The file names will be ubun-train.hdf5, ubun-valid.csv, ubun-test.csv.
+The file names will be ubun-train.hdf5, ubun-valid.hdf5, ubun-test.hdf5.
 More options with explainations can be found in preprocess.py

 Now we can run the model with default configurations.
 ```